It’s time to test your nerve and see if you can outsmart supermarket special offers!

 If you buy branded food, try the supermarket own brand.
 If you buy premium supermarket products, try their standard own-brand range, so you can compare them.

 Don’t get caught out by offers and different pack sizes.
 Beat the supermarkets at their own game - look at the shelf labels, and check the price per kilo rather than the pack price.

-See if your supermarket has scales in the fresh fruit and veg section.
-You can use them to weigh up whether that pack of four pears is actually cheaper than buying them loose.
+See if your supermarket has scales in the fresh fruit-and-veg section.
+You can use them to check whether that pack of four pears is actually cheaper than buying them loose.

 Don’t be fooled by supermarket special offers - like buy one get one free, they can be confusing (or a con!).
 Take time to work out what is cheapest, and you could make some serious savings.
 Don’t be afraid to have a sneaky look at mySupermarket.comopens in new window on your smartphone, to track down better deals.